8

 “But doesn’t everyone?
 Neither of us had to twist arms to work here.”
 Makia shrugged.

-“Yeah, you're right,” Terra replied before turning towards the archive's entrance.
+“Yeah, you're right,” Terra replied before heading to the archive's entrance.

 She saw Diode through the cracked door.
 Diode raised a hand and said, “I decided to visit you, Terra-san.”